yandex-cloud/docs/en/application-load-balancer/k8s-ref/index.md

 {% if product == "cloud-il" %}

-{{ alb-name }} provides an [Ingress controller](../tools/k8s-ingress-controller/index.md) for deploying L7 load balancers in {{ managed-k8s-full-name }} clusters.
+{{ alb-name }} provides an [Ingress controller](../tools/k8s-ingress-controller/index.md) that helps deploy L7 load balancers in {{ managed-k8s-full-name }} clusters.
 The reference describes {{ k8s }} resource configurations used by the Ingress controller to deploy an infrastructure.

 {% endif %}